well-it-wasnt-me/Import-AWS-To-Localstack/README.md

     cd Import-AWS-To-Localstack
     ```

-2. Copy .env.dist to .env and update docker-compose.yml as well with your datas
+2. Copy: .env.dist to .env and update docker-compose.yml as well with your datas
+   1. .env.dist to .env and update the values according to your needs
+   2. docker-compose.yml-dist to docker-compose.yml and update the values according to your needs

 3. Start venv and install the dependencies: